CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclasslayout-method.md

  [in] ID de la classe pour laquelle les informations sont récupérées.

  `rFieldOffset`
- [in, out] Un tableau de [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) structures, qui contiennent chacune les jetons et les offsets des champs de la classe.
+ [in, out] An array of [COR_FIELD_OFFSET](../../../../docs/framework/unmanaged-api/metadata/cor-field-offset-structure.md) structures, each of which contains the tokens and offsets of the class's fields.

  `cFieldOffset`
  [in] Taille du tableau `rFieldOffset`.